agilestarskim/Midget/README.md

 ```swift
 Widget(view: AnyView(yourView), id: "yourViewKey")
 ```

-Your view has to be covered by Widget with id.
+Widgets is array of Widget consisting of your view covered by AnyView and id.

-Because widgetStateList tracks and finds your view by id.
+id is important.
+Because widgetState tracks and finds your view by id.

-So don't forget to match Widget's id and Tuple's first string.
+So don't forget to match Widget's id and widgetState's id

 ```swift
 var widgetStateList = [("viewA", true), ("viewB", false), ("viewC", true)]